cinnData/DataSci/[DS-06] Clustering.md

 ## What is a clustering algorithm?

-A **clustering algorithm** groups data units into **clusters**, based on their similarity.
+A **clustering algorithm** uses a set of **clustering variables** to group the data units into **clusters**, based on their similarity.
 Clustering methods have been applied for a long time in many fields, under specific names.
 For instance, in marketing, clustering customers is called **market segmentation**.

 There are many clustering methods, all based on the same principle, which is to achieve the maximum similarity within clusters and the minimum similarity between clusters.
 This is operationalized through a **similarity measure**.
 You will find, basically, two approaches to clustering: the **distance-based** methods, such as the $k$-means algorithm, and the **probability-based** methods, such as the EM clustering algorithm.
 Only the $k$-means algorithm is considered here, because most of the other methods, in spite of their popularity in the textbooks, have **scalability** problems, meaning that they do not work, or become too slow, with big data sets.